zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/Introduction to the SELECT Syntax.md

     |like、rlike|The source and pattern parameters of like and rlike can only be of the String type.|
     |in、not in|If a subquery is attached to the in or not in condition, only the values of one column are returned for the subquery, and the returned values cannot exceed 1,000 entries.|

-    You can specify a partition scope in the where clause of a Select statement to scan specified partitions of a table instead of the whole table.
-As follows:
+    You can specify a partition scope in the where clause of a Select statement to scan specified partitions of a table instead of a whole table, shown as follows:

     ```
     SELECT sale_detail. * FROM sale_detail WHERE sale_detail.sale_date >= '2008' AND sale_detail.sale_date <= '2014';